Skip to content

 The goal is not to make agents write more code.
 The goal is to make the work surface precise enough that agents can produce production-grade changes repeatedly and reviewers can verify them quickly.

-Flow-Next is first-class on Claude Code, OpenAI Codex, and Factory Droid, with RepoPrompt-oriented review workflows and an OpenCode community port.
+Flow-Next is first-class on Claude Code, OpenAI Codex, and Factory Droid, also runs on xAI Grok Build and Cursor (local plugin), with RepoPrompt-oriented review workflows and an OpenCode community port.
+See the install matrix for per-harness setup + caveats.

 Use the short path when one person owns product judgment, technical judgment, and final review: